CanonicalLtd/maas-docs/en/contributing-git.md

 * master df32fa1 [origin/master] Merge pull request #432 from * pmatulis/clarify-reserved-ip-ranges
 ```

 This is not ideal.
-Let's change their remotes to 'origin':
+Change their remotes to 'origin':

 `git branch -u origin/2.0 2.0`